N-Wouda/ParAlg/README.md

 Regarding development,

-  * There is not really any one code style, but be reasonable.
-You might want to consider adopting the `Qt` style.
+  * For `primes`, there was not really any one code style, though an attempt was certainly made to be reasonable.
+For `cat`, the style is enforced by `clang-format` - and a Travis check.

   * `CMake` is used as a build tool.